 Tank water heaters store and heat 30 to 80 gallons at a time.
 They cost less to install, they are simple to service, and they are the right call for most St. Louis families.
 The trade-off is that they take up floor space and they keep heating water even when no one is using it.

 Tankless water heaters heat water on demand, so you get endless hot water and lower energy bills over time.
-Tankless installation costs more upfront, often $1,400 to $5,600 in our area, and switching from a tank to a tankless unit adds labor for venting and gas line upgrades.
+Tankless installation costs more upfront, and switching from a tank to a tankless unit adds labor for venting and gas line upgrades.
 For larger households or homeowners planning to stay put for a decade or more, the long-term savings often justify the higher water heater installation cost.

 If you are torn, the team at Authority Plumbing & Drain will look at your home, your usage, and your budget, then give you a straight recommendation instead of pushing the priciest option.